There are four significant areas that Assistants should get to grips with when understanding what is going on with your Executive.

 What products or services your organisation offers, and how does your Executive interact with the products and services – do they generate profit for your business?

 When understanding your organisation’s products and services, you will probably have to review your organisation’s website to get an overview.
 If you work in a large global organisation, there will be many products and services, so start with your part of the business and work your way out.
 You must deeply understand the product or service your team offers and then have a broader understanding of the other products and services.

 If you work for an internally focused department that supports the business, look at how your organisation does that and the services they offer to their key stakeholders – who will be other employees within the company.

 So how do you understand the services that your organisation offers?
-Once you have a sense of what they are, the next step is to know how they work.
-Again, you have to be proactive in this instance, ask questions and seek answers.
+Once you understand what they are, the next step is to know how they work.
+Again, you have to be proactive, ask questions and seek answers.

 Lastly, how does your Executive interact with the products and services offered by your organisation?
 Are they building the product, are they selling it, do they market it, do they make sure it works safely?
 Where in the product or service journey do your Executive and their team sit?

 How does your organisation make its profit, and how does your Executive impact the bottom line?

 So again, you must understand how your business makes a profit and what the profit is.